disha91100/MPPC23-Power-Apps/lab5/README.md

     ![TODO](./assets/bs154.png)

+    > Note: If you encounter any build errors, ensure that all necessary NuGet packages are installed and that your project references are correctly set up.

+1. Debug and run the project.

 ## Task 3: Create a canvas app with the custom connectorI

 This task guides you through creating a canvas app that connects to your ASP.NET Web API via a custom connector and displays data in a gallery.